GuoxinFang/SpatialFiberPrinting/README.md

 Data set for SpatialFiberPrinting project

-The format of the toolpath waypoint is [x, y, z, nx, ny, nz] + [uer defined parameters].
+The format of the toolpath waypoint is [x, y, z, nx, ny, nz] + [user defined parameters].